 • If you can, schedule your day so that you have some time after the session to rest and relax.
 This is not completely necessary but it is beneficial to have some space afterwards to process and integrate anything that went on for you during your time in hypnosis.

-• Switch off your telephone and mobile phone.
+• Switch off your telephone and mobile phone, or if you’re using your mobile for the call turn off notifications so you’re not distracted.
 Make sure that there are no kitchen appliances on that need supervision – eg ovens, fires, etc.

 • If there is anybody else in the house ask them to keep quiet, and let them know that you are not to be disturbed unless it is an emergency.
 Put a note on the door if necessary.
 If you alone in the house lock your front door.

 • If there are pets / children in the house make sure they are supervised if necessary and kept quiet for the duration of the session.

 • If you do have anything important to do after the session, set an alarm clock to go off at the appropriate time.
 This is because you may feel so comfortable and relaxed during the session that you may drift off to sleep afterwards.